MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 ![Selecting the `Sale Key`, `Customer Key`, `Invoice Date Key`, `Description`, and `Quantity` columns for the no query folding example.](media/query-folding-basics/choose-columns-dialog.png)

-These steps yield exactly the output that you were tasked with.
 The following code sample is the full M script for the query you created:

 ```
 let